LogitTrace: Detecting Benchmark Contamination via Layerwise Logit Trajectories: Conclusion

 \section{Conclusion}

-We introduce MemLens, a representation-based framework for detecting memorization in LLMs.
-By analyzing activation trajectories, MemLens provides reliable signals that remain stable under rephrasing and perturbation.
-Our comprehensive experiments, including controlled LoRA injections, not only confirm the robustness of this approach but also provide strong causal evidence that these activation patterns are a genuine footprint of memorization rather than spurious correlations.
+In this paper, we introduce LogitTrace, a representation-based framework for detecting benchmark contamination in LLMs.
+By analyzing layerwise logit trajectories, LogitTrace provides reliable signals that remain stable under rephrasing and perturbation.
+Our comprehensive experiments, including controlled LoRA injection, not only confirm the robustness of this approach but also provide causal evidence that these trajectory patterns reflect model exposure rather than surface-level artifacts.
+Overall, LogitTrace offers a practical lens for studying memorization-like behavior and reassessing benchmark contamination in LLMs.